aberoth-community/ephemeris-discord-bot/README.md

   <b>`/update_whitelist`</b>

   </td>
-    <td><p><b>Description:</b> Adds a specified guild or user to the whitelist allowing them to use the bot while in whitelist mode.
+    <td><p><b>Description:</b> Adds a specified guild or user to the whitelist, allowing them to use the bot while in whitelist mode.
     </p>
     <b>Parameters:</b>

-  - `user_or_guild`: The id of the user or guild for which the permissions are being updated.
+  - `user_or_guild`: The ID of the user or guild for which the permissions are being updated.
   - `type`: Indicates whether the passed in ID is a user or guild ID.
 Two options: user or guild.
   - `expiration`: The epoch timestamp in seconds at which the user's permissions will expire.
 An expiration time of `-1` indicates no expiration.
   </td>